Total Rio Tour - Full Day Rio de Janeiro Tour

 - *Approx package price

 Don't know what to do with a full day in Rio?
 How does a visit to Christ the Redeemer, time at a favela, and a ride on Rio's last remaining tram sound?
-Join this Rio de Janiero tour to see the world-famous diversity of Brazil's capital.
+Join this Rio de Janeiro tour to see the world-famous diversity of Brazil's second largest city.